Knife Disposal

 Find out the rules of your local council

 Each local government in Japan has clear rules about kitchen knife disposal, and there might well be the same where you are.
-So start off checking that.
+So start off checking that on your local council's website or by contacting them.

 Some governments classify kitchen knives and other cutlery with special disposal instructions.